 FAQ and Tips

-- Is Guinness vegan?
 Some years ago Guinness wasn't vegan as it was made using isinglass but nowadays we are happy to tell you that Guinness is vegan.

-- What is vegan protein?
-Vegan protein are plant-based ingredients that provide a high source of protein such as tofu, edamame, seitan, seeds and nuts, etc.
+Vegan proteins are plant-based ingredients that provide a high source of protein such as tofu, edamame, seitan, seeds, nuts, etc.

-- Where can I find Heura?
-If you are living in Spain, France or Netherlands, you can already find Heura in most big supermarkets but they are expanding quickly so hopefully, you can find them in other countries soon!
+If you are living in Spain, France, England, or the Netherlands, you can already find Heura in most big supermarkets but they are expanding quickly so hopefully, you can find them in other countries soon!

 Vegan Irish Stew with Guinness